 When they are ready to stop, conclude with: Lord God, we thank you for the blessings of your love and care for us, and ask that you strengthen our trust and faith in you.
 Help us to always be in your gentle care, even in our times of trial.

 In Jesus' name we pray, Amen.

 When using the above format in an intimate small group, such as a family, use each person's name in the opening prayer, and wait for each person to respond out loud before going on to the next part of the prayer.
 Before praying, be sure to provide very simple and clear instructions for them to let you know when they are ready to go on in response to what comes.
+The above introductory personal prayer form can be downloaded from the supplemental resources page of the CPCF's website.

 Besides being a gentle prayer in itself, the above format will acquaint the person with how God's love can be felt inside them, and will give them a feel for how verbal guidance and feedback can be part of a companioned prayer with God.
 Afterward, invite them to share what that was like.
 Make sure they know that they shouldn't feel compelled to share if they don't want to.
-After some sharing and encouragement, you can then again invite them to individually pray the full Companioned Prayer with you, either then or perhaps later on subsequent visits.
+After some sharing and encouragement, you can then again invite them to individually pray the full Companioned Prayer with you, either then or perhaps later on subsequent visits, when they are ready.